-With summer just weeks away from knocking on our doors, everyone seems gearing up planning their trips to the nearby tourist spot.
-While some of the adventure junkies are thrilled to visit the mystical Ladakh, it is highly advisable to give a second look on your decision to visit Ladakh.
+With summer just weeks away from knocking on our doors, everyone seems to gear up to plan their trips to the nearby tourist spot.
+While some of adventure junkies are thrilled to visit the mystical Ladakh, it is highly advisable to give a second look on your decision to visit Ladakh.

 Weather wise, summers are the best time to visit Ladakh.
 There is no second opinion on it.
 But at the same time it will be crowded as it is the hippest place to travel.
 Plus your travel experience might just get tampered.

 So here are the reasons why you should think of visiting Ladakh during winters.